Sal De Riso’s Castagnole.

 Melt the butter and let it cool.

-Meanwhile, put the hazelnuts together with 80 g of sugar taken from the total in a blender, and blend until it becomes a fine powder.
+Meanwhile, put the hazelnuts together with 80 g of sugar taken from the total in a blender and blend everything until reduced to flour.

-Sift the flour and baking powder, add the hazelnut flour, and mix everything together; set aside.
+Sift the flour and baking powder, add the hazelnut flour and mix it all together, set aside.

-In a large bowl, or the bowl of a stand mixer if you are using one, place the eggs, remaining sugar, salt, and grated lemon zest, and work them for 5 minutes with the whisk until you obtain a light and frothy mixture.
+In a large bowl or the bowl of the stand mixer if you use that, put the eggs, the remaining sugar, the salt, and the grated lemon zest and work them for 5 minutes with the whisk until you get a light and foamy mixture.

-Gradually add the mixed flours, alternating with milk, cold butter, and limoncello.
-Once the dough becomes thick, continue kneading briefly by hand (or with the K attachment) if using the stand mixer.
+Add the mixed flours a little at a time, alternating them with the milk, cold butter, and limoncello.
+Once the dough becomes thick, continue kneading briefly by hand (or with the K hook) if using the stand mixer.

-Transfer the mixture onto a lightly floured pastry board and knead it until you obtain a very soft but non-sticky dough (if needed, add a bit more flour).
+Transfer the mixture to a lightly floured pastry board and work it until you get a very soft but not sticky dough (if necessary, add a little more flour).

-With your hands, shape the pieces into many small balls (make sure to make them fairly small, as they will puff up during cooking).
+With your hands, form many small balls from the pieces (make sure to make them quite small, they will swell when cooked).

 Place them on a lightly floured cloth as you go.

-Once all the castagnole are ready, heat peanut oil in a pan with high sides and a thick bottom (to maintain the temperature).
-As soon as it reaches 338°F, you can fry your castagnole a few at a time (you can check if the oil is at the right temperature by placing a small piece of dough in it; if it rises to the surface immediately and many bubbles form around it, it’s at the right temperature).
-The castagnole should cook while floating on the oil; make sure they brown evenly on both sides.
+Once all the castagnole are ready, heat oil in a pan with high sides and a thick bottom (to maintain temperature).
+Once it reaches 338°F, you can fry your castagnole a few at a time (you can tell if the oil has reached the right temperature by dipping a small piece of dough, if it immediately floats to the surface and bubbles form around it, it’s at the right temperature).
+The castagnole cook by floating on the oil, make sure to brown both sides evenly.

-Drain them on paper towels, and once they are dry but still warm, roll them in granulated sugar.
+Then drain them on frying paper, and once dry but still warm, roll them in granulated sugar.

-Sal De Riso’s castagnole are ready to be enjoyed… Enjoy your dessert!
+Sal De Riso’s Castagnole are ready to be enjoyed… Happy dessert!

 Melt the butter and let it cool.

-In the meantime, place the peeled almonds together with 80 g of sugar taken from the total in the bowl, 30 SecVel 7, keep the obtained flour aside in a bowl.
+Meanwhile, put the peeled hazelnuts together with 80 g of sugar taken from the total into the bowl 30 SecVel 7, keep the obtained flour in a bowl.

-Sift the flour and baking powder, add the freshly prepared hazelnut flour, and mix everything together.
+Sift the flour and baking powder, add the freshly prepared hazelnut flour and mix it all.

-Without washing the bowl, add the eggs, salt, remaining sugar, and grated lemon zest 50 SecVel 5.
+Without washing the bowl, add the eggs, salt, the remaining sugar, and the grated lemon zest 50 SecVel 5.

 Also add the butter, limoncello, and milk 30 SecVel 5.

-Transfer the mixture onto a lightly floured pastry board and knead it until you obtain a very soft but non-sticky dough (if needed, add a bit more flour).
+Transfer the mixture to a lightly floured pastry board and work it until you get a very soft but not sticky dough (if necessary, add a little more flour).

-With your hands, shape the pieces into many small balls (make sure to make them fairly small, as they will puff up during cooking).
+With your hands, form many small balls from the pieces (make sure to make them quite small, they will swell when cooked).

 Place them on a lightly floured cloth as you go.

-Once all the castagnole are ready, heat peanut oil in a pan with high sides and a thick bottom (to maintain the temperature).
-As soon as it reaches 338°F, you can fry your castagnole a few at a time (you can check if the oil is at the right temperature by placing a small piece of dough in it; if it rises to the surface immediately and many bubbles form around it, it’s at the right temperature).
-The castagnole should cook while floating on the oil; make sure they brown evenly on both sides.
+Once all the castagnole are ready, heat oil in a pan with high sides and a thick bottom (to maintain temperature).
+Once it reaches 338°F, you can fry your castagnole a few at a time (you can tell if the oil has reached the right temperature by dipping a small piece of dough, if it immediately floats to the surface and bubbles form around it, it’s at the right temperature).
+The castagnole cook by floating on the oil, make sure to brown both sides evenly.

-Drain them on paper towels, and once they are dry but still warm, roll them in granulated sugar.
+Then drain them on frying paper, and once dry but still warm, roll them in granulated sugar.

-Sal De Riso’s castagnole are ready to be enjoyed… Enjoy your dessert!
+Sal De Riso’s Castagnole are ready to be enjoyed… Happy dessert!

-Try the best carnival desserts; find all the most delicious recipes BY CLICKING HERE.
+Try the best Carnival desserts, you can find all the best recipes CLICKING HERE.

-CLICK HERE TO LIKE MY FACEBOOK PAGE, for lots of recipes every day.
+CLICK HERE TO LIKE MY FACEBOOK PAGE, for you many recipes every day.

-ENABLE PUSH AND MESSENGER NOTIFICATIONS, AND RECEIVE MY RECIPES FOR FREE EVERY DAY ON YOUR SMARTPHONE.
+TURN ON PUSH NOTIFICATIONS AND MESSENGER, YOU WILL RECEIVE MY RECIPES FOR FREE ON YOUR SMARTPHONE EVERY DAY.

-And if you make one of my recipes, send me a photo, and I’ll be happy to publish it on my Facebook page.
+And if you make one of my recipes, send me a photo, I will be happy to publish it on my Facebook page.